WHO WE ARE

 Open to the public, these programs provide a fun, safe way to learn how to row under the watchful supervision of our coaches and adult members.
 LTR classes will have you looking at the Intracoastal in an entirely new way.

 Open to middle and high school students, ages 12-18.
-NPBRC’s teams compete successfully around the country.
+NPBRC’s teams compete successfully in the US and Canada.
 Our Youth Program is open to students from any area school.
 We row together on one unified NPBRC team, and in doing so, build friendships that last a lifetime.

 Open to area adults who want to learn the sport, enjoy our waterways, or participate in local and national regattas.
 We have both competitive and recreational groups.
 No prior experience necessary – we’ll teach you all you need to know.